Parent information

 Candy and snack policy

-The consumption and/or possession of alcohol, tobacco and other euphoriant substances is prohibited at the Summer School.
-The Summer School staff will enforce the rules as part of their supervision of the students.
-We would like to point out that any violation of the above rules may result in immediate dismissal!
+At The Summer School, consumption and/or possession of alcohol, tobacco, and any other intoxicating substances is strictly prohibited.
+The Summer School staff will enforce these rules as part of their supervision duties.

 Bullying